lucixia3/rm-programacion/README.md

 ## Features

 ### 🤖 Hybrid AI + Rule Engine
-The system combines a **large language model** (Claude, Anthropic) for natural language understanding with a **deterministic constraint layer** that enforces all hard rules.
+The system combines a **large language model** for natural language understanding with a **deterministic constraint layer** that enforces all hard rules.
 The LLM interprets ambiguous, multilingual, abbreviation-heavy clinical notes — the rule engine guarantees safety.
 Hard constraints (e.g., *RM5 has no automatic injector — never schedule contrast exams there*) can never be overridden by the model.

 ### 📚 Comprehensive Knowledge Base
 Encodes the full scheduling logic of a 5-scanner department: